You are here

 From 1 October 2021, consumers require a prescription for all purchases of nicotine vaping products, such as nicotine e-cigarettes, nicotine pods and liquid nicotine.
 This includes purchases from Australian pharmacies and from overseas.
 It remains illegal for other Australian retailers, such as tobacconists, 'vape' shops and convenience stores, to sell you nicotine vaping products, even if you have a prescription.

 These regulatory changes balance the need to prevent adolescents and young adults from taking-up nicotine vaping (and potentially smoking), while enabling current smokers to access these products for smoking cessation with appropriate medical advice.
 Nicotine vaping products can only be legally used by the person named on the prescription.

 Nicotine replacement therapies (including sprays, patches, lozenges, chews and gums) that do not require a prescription will continue to be available from pharmacies and some retail outlets.

 Watch this video to learn more about the changes and how you can legally access nicotine vaping products:

 Speak to your doctor about quitting smoking

-It’s important that you seek nicotine and smoking cessation counselling from your doctor.
+It's important that you speak to your doctor about your smoking cessation options.
 They will discuss the various options available to help you quit smoking, including prescription medicines, nicotine replacement therapies and support services.
 You can also phone the Quitline on 13 7848 or visit the Quit Now website.

 The flow chart below illustrates the steps involved in legal access to nicotine e-cigarettes in Australia.